Warning! Long post ahead!

 HALLELUJAH!
 IT’S TIME!!!

 I woke Dean up and told him that I thought this was it.
 I timed my contractions for a bit to see what they were doing.
 They were coming every 5 minutes, but only lasting about 30 seconds.
-We debated calling Angie then, but decided to hold off until the contractions were stronger and lasting longer.
+We debated calling Angie then but decided to hold off until the contractions were stronger and lasting longer.
 I couldn’t sleep.
 I was so excited.
 My baby would be here in a matter of hours.
 Sleep was not possible.
 So I went downstairs to try to get some rest on our couch and let Dean sleep as long as he could.
-I dosed off and on until 4 AM when I realized my contractions were still coming every 5 minutes, but they were now lasting around 45 seconds in length and getting a bit stronger.
+I dozed off and on until 4 AM when I realized my contractions were still coming every 5 minutes, but they were now lasting around 45 seconds in length and getting a bit stronger.
 We went ahead and phoned Angie to let her know what was going on and told her not to rush.
 I was okay at that point.
 She told me to rest and that she would come over in the morning.
 So we did.
-Sleep was hard because I knew delivery was so close.
+Sleep was hard because I knew the delivery was so close.
 My adrenaline was pumping.
 I was ready to birth this baby!

 At 9 AM Angie showed up at our house.
 I was super excited.
 All our prep earlier in the week had paid off and everything we did had helped to get labor going… not strong labor, but steady labor.
 She did her normal exam, and all looked good.
 I wasn’t very dilated or effaced yet so she said we had a while to go, but that this was a good time to get some things ready.